PureWeen/pureween.github.io/_posts/2017-05-07-Task-To-Observable.md

 )
 ```

 This effect threw me off at first because the code after the await is on the UI Thread.
-As I'm following the path of execution I default to thinking my next sequence after the Task block will just be immediately scheduled because that's where it left off.
+As I'm following the path of execution I default to thinking my next sequence after the Task block will just be immediately scheduled.
+If I haven't explicitly specified a scheduler then it will just execute immediately.
 This is the thinking that keeps me from writing "ObserveOn" after every single step in an observable sequence.
 Problem is our async block is going to inconsistently cause scheduling to occur without us really being aware of it and the end result is a block of code that will end up dispatching differently in different cases.

 In the real world I was hit by this with a Xamarin Forms Navigation Page.
-On Android the Task from the push/pop navigation would complete in such a way that the following sequence would continue on the UI Thread whereas on iOS it just crashed horribly.
+On Android the Task from the push/pop navigation would complete in such a way that the following Select would continue on the UI Thread whereas on iOS it wouldn't and would just crash horribly.

-The main take away from this experience is that it's ok to just let Tasks be Tasks.
-Especially in cases where you explicitly care about where you are going to be scheduled.
-Tasks are great for reliably ensuring you end up on your UI Thread.
-Converting that over to Reactive and then back is just excessive.
+It's important to keep in mind the non explicit interactions that can happen when mixing Tasks with IObservables.

 Here's a completish example taken from the [Reproduction WPF App][PureWeen-Repo]
 ```csharp